charliejllewellyn/aws-security-workshop/detection/README.md

 <details>
 <summary><strong>Viewing the compliance state (expand for details)</strong></summary><p>

-You will now see the Rules section once more, with the rule you have just created added in and showing a Compliance state of **Evaluating...**.
+You will now see the Rules section, with the rule you have just created added in and showing a Compliance state of **Evaluating...**.

 Evaluation will take a couple of minutes and the UI will update to reflect the new state of **Noncompliant**.
 You can click the **Refresh** icon if you do not see the page update.